Azure-Samples/openai-end-to-end-baseline/README.md

 ### Prerequisites

-The following are requirements for building the image, pushing to ACR, and deploying to Azure App Service:
+The following are the requirements for building the image, pushing to ACR, and deploying to Azure App Service:

 - az CLI
 - Python